girder/girder_worker/docs/builtin-plugins.rst

 to the job as artifacts.
 This operation is not recursive, i.e. it will not upload anything under subdirectories of the top level directory.

-It's often useful to upload any emitted artifact files even if the ``docker_run`` task failed.
+It's often useful to upload any artifact files even if the ``docker_run`` task failed.
 For that behavior, simply pass an additional argument to the transform:

 .. code-block:: python